MicrosoftDocs/dynamics-365-intelligent-order-management/topics/calling-intelligent-fulfillmen-optimization-engine.md

 ### Model

-This section describes...
+This section describes the fields that uses the datamodel in the api request.

 #### Address

-This section describes the address table.
+This section describes the fields within the address object in the request.

 | Name | Data type | Description |
 |-------------------------|-------------------------|--------------------------|